simplistix/testfixtures/README.rst

 .. _Docs: http://testfixtures.readthedocs.org/en/latest/

-TestFixtures
+Testfixtures
 ============

-TestFixtures is a collection of helpers and mock objects that are useful when writing unit tests or doc tests.
+Testfixtures is a collection of helpers and mock objects that are useful when writing automated tests in Python.